Sir-Lancaster/CupidCode/Documentation/User_Manual/user_manual.md

 **Cupid** - User who provides delivery and assistance services to Daters

-**Cupid Cash** - Virtual currency used to pay for gigs and services

 **Dater** - User seeking dating assistance and advice

 **Dropoff Location** - Where Cupid delivers items (usually the date location)